pkulchenko/fullmoon/README.md

   timestamp.
 Can be specified as a date in the RFC1123 (string) format or as a UNIX timestamp (number of seconds).
 - `maxage`: sets number of seconds until the cookie expires.
-A zero or negative number will expire the cookie immediately.
+A zero or negative number expires the cookie immediately.
 If both `expires` and `maxage` are set, `maxage` has precedence.
-- `domain`: sets the host to which the cookie will be sent.
+- `domain`: sets the host to which the cookie is going to be sent.
-- `path`: sets the path that must be present in the request URL, or the client will not send the Cookie header.
+- `path`: sets the path that must be present in the request URL, or the client is not going to send the Cookie header.
 - `secure`: (bool) requests the cookie to be only send to the server when a request is made with the https: scheme.
 - `httponly`: (bool) forbids JavaScript from accessing the cookie.